AnjelRedemption/HTB-Writeups/machines/job/job.md

 <REDACTED>
 ```
 ## Key Takeaways

-Application workflows can be the attack surface.
+* Application workflows can be the attack surface.
 The useful path was not a conventional web vulnerability; it was the exposed recruitment workflow that caused a submitted LibreOffice document to be opened on the target.

-A captured NTLM hash is not always the end goal.
+* A captured NTLM hash is not always the end goal.
 The first malicious ODT successfully triggered outbound authentication, but the captured NetNTLMv2 material was a dead end.
 Understanding the document-processing behavior led to direct code execution instead.

-Custom group membership deserves targeted ACL enumeration.
+* Custom group membership deserves targeted ACL enumeration.
 Membership in JOB\developers was significant because the group had full control of the IIS web root.
 Checking high-value directories with icacls quickly exposed the privilege boundary.

-Writable web roots can change execution context.
+* Writable web roots can change execution context.
 Writing an ASPX file to C:\inetpub\wwwroot transformed access as jack.black into server-side execution under the IIS application-pool identity.

-Always inspect privileges after changing users or service contexts.
+* Always inspect privileges after changing users or service contexts.
 The DefaultAppPool account exposed SeImpersonatePrivilege, which provided the final route to SYSTEM.

-Treat failed exploitation as information.
+* Treat failed exploitation as information.
 The unsuccessful hash-cracking and initial Metasploit attempts still confirmed that the ODT was being opened and that the host could reach the attacker, narrowing the problem to payload delivery rather than exploitability.

 ## Tools Used

-Nmap — Port and service enumeration
+`Nmap` — `Port and service enumeration`
-ffuf — Virtual-host enumeration
+`ffuf` — `Virtual-host enumeration`
-smbclient — SMB enumeration
+`smbclient` — `SMB enumeration`
-NetExec / nxc — SMB validation and host information
+`NetExec / nxc` — `SMB validation and host information`
-Swaks — SMTP testing and delivery of ODT attachments
+`Swaks` — `SMTP testing and delivery of ODT attachments`
-Metasploit Framework
+`Metasploit Framework`
-auxiliary/fileformat/odt_badodt
+`auxiliary/fileformat/odt_badodt`
-exploit/multi/misc/openoffice_document_macro
+`exploit/multi/misc/openoffice_document_macro`
-Responder — NetNTLMv2 credential capture
+`Responder` — `NetNTLMv2 credential capture`
-Python HTTP Server — Hosted PowerShell payloads and transferred files
+`Python HTTP Server` — `Hosted PowerShell payloads and transferred files`
-Netcat / rlwrap — Reverse-shell listener
+`Netcat/ rlwrap` — `Reverse-shell listener`
-whoami — User, group, and privilege enumeration
+`whoami` — `User, group, and privilege enumeration`
-icacls — Windows filesystem ACL enumeration
+`icacls` — `Windows filesystem ACL enumeration`
-certutil — File transfer to the Windows target
+`certutil` — `File transfer to the Windows target`
-ANTAK — ASPX web shell
+`ANTAK` — `ASPX web shell`
-GodPotato — SeImpersonatePrivilege abuse for SYSTEM escalation
+`GodPotato` — `SeImpersonatePrivilege abuse for SYSTEM escalation`

 ---